Why cities must be placed at the core of mitigating climate change

 Local governance is, by necessity, pragmatic.
 Global issues inevitably have local ramifications, and at the city level, we are used to facing the consequences of transnational problems.
 With the threat of national actors scaling back their commitments, handing tools and resources at the local level is not so much a necessity, but potentially the key to achieving what the national level has so far proven unable to do.

+This article is a contribution from a member or partner organisation of Friends of Europe.
 The views expressed in this #CriticalThinking article reflect those of the author(s) and not of Friends of Europe.

 Related activities